zihni07/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 - $G$ is the gravitational constant ($6.67430 \times 10^{-11}$ m³/kg/s²),
 - $M_{earth}$ is Earth's mass ($5.972 \times 10^{24}$ kg),
 - $r$ is the radial distance from Earth's center,
 - $m$ is the mass of the payload.

-Using Newton’s Second Law ($F = ma$), we derive the equations of motion in two-dimensional Cartesian coordinates:
+Using Newton’s Second Law ($ F = ma $), we derive the equations of motion in two-dimensional Cartesian coordinates:

 $$ a_x = -\frac{G M_{earth} x}{r^3}, \quad a_y = -\frac{G M_{earth} y}{r^3} $$